-Located along the eastern edge of the Black Sea, Georgia is home to a vibrant though somewhat turbulent used car market.
+Located along the eastern edge of the Black Sea, Georgia is home to a vibrant but somewhat turbulent used car market.
 Without any domestic automotive production to speak of, this country relies entirely upon imports to furnish its new and used car markets.
-As a result, those looking to export used vehicles from the United States have often looked to Georgia as a potential landing spot.
+As a result, those looking to export used vehicles from the United States (for example car auctions in GA) have often looked to Georgia as a potential landing spot.

 Purchasing Used Vehicles at U.S. Online Car Auctions

 Without a doubt, the best way to purchase a used U.S. vehicle to import into Georgia is to take advantage of online car auctions.
 Through sites that provide this service, you can gain access to auctions that would previously have only been available to individuals and businesses with dealer’s licenses.